-NEIGHBORHOOD LIVABILITY & SOCIAL HEALTH; ECONOMIC HEALTH; HIGH PERFORMING GOVERNMENT
+NEIGHBORHOOD LIVABILITY & SOCIAL HEALTH, ECONOMIC HEALTH, HIGH PERFORMING GOVERNMENT

-The City recognizes that the rapidly increasing cost of health care and health insurance is a barrier to real wage growth, equitable health outcomes, and economic gains among many residents of Fort Collins.
+The City recognizes that the rapidly increasing cost of health care and health insurance is a barrier to real wage growth, equitable health outcomes, and economic gains among many Fort Collins residents.
 The City further recognizes that employer-sponsored health care and varying state regulations that are not consistent across the United States have resulted in the system we have today.

-- 1. Supports health care policy that provides single-payer, not-for-profit health care to all residents. - 2.
-Supports the portability of health care plans across employers and state-lines. - Supports health care policies that end the practice in the United States of employers being the primary source of health insurance for residents. - 4.
+- 1. Supports health care policy that provides single-payer, not-forprofit health care to all residents. - 2.
+Supports the portability of health care plans across employers and state lines. - 3.
+Supports health care policies that end the practice in the United States of employers being the primary source of health insurance for residents. - 4.
 Supports policies that allocate costs to individuals and their families proportional to their ability to pay.